 How Spices Lose their Flavor

-Light, oxygen and humidity are spices’ biggest threats.
-As herbs and spices age, they naturally lose the essential oils that they contain, which leads to flavor losses.
+Light, oxygen, and humidity are spices’ biggest threats.
+Like herbs and spices age, they naturally lose the essential oils that they contain, which leads to flavor losses.
 Light damages herbs and spices because they are photosensitive.
 Light exposure causes the ingredients—particularly pigmented spices and leafy herbs—to break down and oxidize.
 Exposure to oxygen, particularly at high temperatures (like a hot kitchen) also causes essential oils in spices to oxidize.
 Oxidation tends to be more pronounced in ground spices because they have a greater surface area exposed to the elements.

 Spices are hygroscopic, so they interact with the moisture in the air.
 This is simple to see with salt, as it tends to clump in humid environments.
 Spices naturally absorb moisture in the air, leading to flavor and weight changes.
 This becomes particularly noticeable when you find yourself using a greater quality of spices to flavor a dish or when spices become lumpy.

 When exposed to humidity, flavor losses and lumpiness are the least troubling concerns in spices.
 Humid air, particularly when it’s warm (like in a kitchen), promotes mold growth.
 Furthermore, as humidity levels in spices rise, the risk of self-heating increases.
-Mold not only spoils spices, it may also produce mycotoxins that are genotoxic, carcinogenic or lead to food-borne illnesses.
+Mold not only spoils spices, but it may also produce mycotoxins that are genotoxic, carcinogenic or lead to food-borne illnesses.

 Humidity Control for Spices

 When storing spices, it is important to remember that herbs and spices have differing water contents and relative humidity levels.
 In addition, some spices naturally release water vapor, such as black pepper, so you should not store them with spices that are more moisture-sensitive.